rilpires/saucer_engine/README.md

-# saucer_engine
+# Saucer Engine
-Game engine made with C++11, using OpenGL 3.0 as rendering back-end.
+2D Game engine made with C++11, using OpenGL 3.0 as rendering back-end.
-The focus on this engine was primarily for learning graphics programming, and then some low level game development in general.
+The focus on this engine was primarily for learning graphics programming, and then some low level development in general.
+It evolved a little bit further, with an integrated gui editor, with embedded lua profiling and scene editor ([ImGui](https://github.com/ocornut/imgui) is indeed an amazing library).

 I'll be trying to do the best pratices to make this engine in a very modular way, so anyone can feel free to insert any C++ components.

 Currently I'm developing this engine alongside a simple game I'm making with it.
 My short plan is to develop this engine until then.

-Documentation is being created with Doxygen.
-(Incomplete)

-Currently working on CMake building and availability for Windows and Linux
+# Dependencies

-Apart from C++ STL libs, these are all third-party dependencies:
+Apart from heavy use of C++ STL libs, these below are all third-party dependencies:
 - [GLFW 3.3.2(*)](https://github.com/glfw/glfw/tree/3.3.2), for window management and graphics context.
 - [GLEW 2.1(*)](https://github.com/nigels-com/glew/tree/glew-2.1.0), runtime checkups and bindings for OpenGL drivers.
 - [libPNG 1.6.37](http://www.libpng.org/pub/png/libpng.html), reading png files.